Wolfenswan/A3-Missions/README.md

 <i>3-2-1</i>

 <b>Mission description</b><br/>
-The Altis Mafia is using the derilict hotel in the North-East as their hideout.
+The Altis Mafia is using the derelict hotel in the North-East as their hideout.
 The Altis Police Department wants to end this.
 They'll either have to seize the main hotel building or kill all gang members.

 <b>Contact</b><br/>
 folkarps.com<br/>